yashaswinij1999/Uttara/Attempt 1/Functions/readMe.md

 3. **Concatenate Asterisks** Within each line iteration, concatenate the appropriate number of asterisks to form the pattern.
 The number of asterisks on each line corresponds to the line number.
 4. **Print Line:** After completing the inner loop, print the concatenated line to the console.
 5. **Repeat:** Repeat steps 3-5 for the desired number of lines.

+Q3.[Write a funcIon to implement bubble sort algorithm : bubbleSort(arr)
+Eg: arr = [9,6,4,10,12] è arr=[4,6,9,10,12]](#)

+In order to achieve the desired output, follow the below steps:

+1. **Define a Function:** Create a JavaScript function named bubbleSort that takes an array (arr) as input.
+2. **Initialize Variables:** Inside the function, initialize a variable n to store the length of the array (arr).
+3. **Outer Loop for Passes:** Use a for loop to iterate over the array for each pass.
+The loop should run from index 0 to n - 1.
+4. **Initialize Swapped Flag:** Within the outer loop, initialize a boolean variable swapped to false.
+This flag will be used to determine if any swaps are made during a pass.
+5. **Inner Loop for Comparisons:** Use another for loop nested inside the outer loop to iterate over the array elements for comparisons.
+This loop should run from index 0 to n - i - 1, where i is the current pass number.
+6. **Compare Adjacent Elements:** Within the inner loop, compare each element with its adjacent element.
+If the current element is greater than the next element, perform a swap.
+7. **Swap Elements:** If a swap is performed, swap the positions of the current element and the next element using array destructuring assignment.
+8. **Check for Swaps:** After completing the inner loop, check if any swaps were made during the pass.
+If no swaps were made (swapped remains false), break out of the outer loop as the array is already sorted.
+9. **Return Sorted Array:** Outside the loops, return the sorted array (arr).